jatingargiitk/saas-builder/README.md

 ## 🎯 Our Mission

-To build the most intuitive, powerful AI-native SaaS generation framework—making software development dramatically faster, simpler, and more creative.
+To build the most intuitive, powerful AI-native SaaS generation framework making software development dramatically faster, simpler, and more creative.

 ## 🤝 Contributing